Meetings & Conferences

 BIENNIAL CONFERENCES

-The International Biogeography Society hosts its’ main conference every other year, in changing locations around the world.
-With a community of biogeographers that spans more than 60 countries, participants visit locations of biogeographic interest, while making and maintaining connections with new and established biogeographers from all corners of the globe.
+The International Biogeography Society hosts its main conference every other year in changing locations around the world.
+With a community of biogeographers that spans more than 60 countries, participants visit locations of biogeographic interest while making and maintaining connections with new and established biogeographers from all corners of the globe.
 The format is split between 3-4 broad topic symposia that all participants attend together, 3 half-days of concurrent talk sessions, and 2 fantastic poster sessions.
-Fieldtrips and workshops round out attendees abilities to learn new techniques and info, and make connections – a 5 day event in total.
-The result?
-A more shared conference experience for attendees, while catching up on new and exciting developments from a wide array of biogeography related topics.
+Fieldtrips and workshops round out attendees’ opportunities to learn new techniques and make connections.
+Over the course of this 5-day event, attendees catch up on developments in both the science and community of biogeography.

 OFF-YEAR MEETINGS

-Between the biennial conferences, at varying times during the interim year, the society holds 1-2 smaller, regional or topically-focused special meetings.
-The goal for these off-year meetings lies in reaching out to locations that have great biogeography communities that may not often make it to the biennial conferences in force, and/or more fully covers a topic of specific interest within biogeography.
-Smaller in size (typically between 150-350 attendees) and more variable in format and time of the year – these meetings make for an immersive experience each time.
+At varying times of year between the biennial conferences, the society holds 1-2 smaller, regional or topically-focused special meetings.
+The goal for these off-year meetings is to reach out to locations that have great biogeography communities under-represented at our biennial conferences, and/or to more fully cover a topic of particular interest within biogeography.
+Smaller in size (typically between 150-350 attendees) and more variable in format and time of year, these meetings make for an immersive experience each time.